persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 The method used is the well-known crude Monte Carlo sampling.
 The user has to define:

-- The sampling size;
+- The sampling size, by default equal to 1000, expected to be an integer;
-- The maximum coefficient of variation for the probability.
+- The maximum coefficient of variation for the probability, by default equal to 0.1, expected to be a floating point or an integer, in the interval :math:`\left[0;1 \right]`.

 In the advanced parameters (default: hidden), the user may also set:

-- The seed of the random generator (default: 0);
+- The seed of the random generator (default: 0, positive integer expected);
-- The block size (i.e. number of runs launched at the same time) for parallelization purpose.
+- The block size (i.e. number of runs launched at the same time), for parallelization purpose (default: 1; integer expected).

 Results
 ~~~~~~~